 Many of the indigenous languages spoken in Latin America are severely or critically endangered.
 And many more have already dwindled to the point of extinction.
 When European sailors first arrived in South America, an estimated 1,500 languages were spoken there.
 Today, the total number of languages (according to Ethnologue) is under 450 – and that includes immigrant languages from Europe and elsewhere.
 That’s over 1,000 indigenous languages wiped out in just over 600 years.

-Not all of these languages were lost to Spanish, Portuguese or other immigrant languages; Quechua’s spread also led to the demise of many indigenous South American languages.
+Not all of these languages were lost to Spanish, Portuguese, or other immigrant languages; Quechua’s spread also led to the demise of many indigenous South American languages.
 In the Marañón River basin, for example, multiple languages were lost to the combination of Spanish and Quechua, as well as to Aguaruna.

 Today, many countries are actively working to protect the languages of South America, or at least to document them in some way before they are lost to the sands of time.
 Let’s take a look at some of these languages now.

-Also called Mapuche, Mapudungun is spoken in Chile and Argentina, although it is not recognised as an official language by either country.
+Also called Mapuche, Mapudungun is spoken in Chile and Argentina, although it is not recognized as an official language by either country.
 Mapudungun has around 260,000 native speakers and numbers continue to dwindle.
 Despite some political rhetoric in Chile around the preservation of the language, including a commitment to provide education in it, very little has translated into actual use of the language, with Spanish used in education instead.

 Another language in South America that is subject to efforts to preserve and expand its use is Wayúunaiki.
 Also referred to as Wayuu and Guajiro, it is spoken by the Wayuu people of Venezuela and Colombia.